Soubi8/jenkins/README.md

-# CI/CD Pipeline
+# Final Project - CI/CD Pipeline
 ## Objectives

-The project's goal is to build a successful CI/CD pipeline using the available tools and knowledge of the author
+The project's goal is to build a successful CI/CD pipeline using the available tools and knowledge of the author.
+Please refer to the [presentation file](CI_CD_Pipeline_Final_Project.pptx) for the overwiew.

 ## GitHub repositories used for the project